lmammino/loige.co/content/posts/2021-06-20_how-to-send-gzipped-requests-with-boto3/index.md

 I recently needed to send a big payload to CloudWatch and I managed to increase my chances of staying within the AWS payload size limit by using gzip encoding on the request body with `boto3`.

-Unfortunately, with `boto3`, gzip encoding is not enbled by default and it can't be turned on with some simple boolean flag.
+Unfortunately, with `boto3`, gzip encoding is not enabled by default and it can't be turned on with some simple boolean flag.
 To make things worse, as of today, there isn't a great body of documentation or examples available on how to achieve this.
 Or maybe I am just terrible at _googling_...

 I had to go down the rabbit hole to figure out how to support this use case and, in this article, I want to share what I learned with you.